3DCoded/3MS/docs/index.md

 Here are a few reasons:

 - Extremely simple design increases reliability
-- Thorough documentation to help setup, optomize, and troubleshoot
+- Thorough documentation to help setup, optimize, and troubleshoot
 - No slicer custom toolchange G-Code needed
 - Easily expandable to any number of filaments (currently up to four)
 - Automatically retry failed toolchanges